Brussels: Nationalities

 There have been numerous migrations towards Brussels since the end of the 18th century, when the city acted as a common destination for political refugees from neighbouring or more distant countries, particularly France.
 From 1871, many of the Paris Communards fled to Brussels, where they received political asylum.
 Other notable international exiles living in Brussels at the time included Victor Hugo, Karl Marx, Pierre-Joseph Proudhon, Georges Boulanger, Paul Verlaine, Arthur Rimbaud, and Léon Daudet, to name a few.
 Attracted by the industrial opportunities, many workers moved in, first from the other Belgian provinces (mainly rural residents from Flanders) and France, then from Southern European, and more recently from Eastern European and African countries.

 Since the second half of the 20th century, Brussels has been home to a large number of immigrants and émigré communities, as well as labour migrants, former foreign students or expatriates, and many Belgian families in Brussels can claim at least one foreign grandparent.
-At the last Belgian census in 1991, 63.7% of inhabitants in Brussels-Capital Region answered that they were Belgian citizens, born as such in Belgium, indicating that more than a third of residents had not been born in the country.
-According to Statbel (the Belgian Statistical Office), in 2020, taking into account the nationality of birth of the parents, 74.3% of the population of the Brussels-Capital Region was of foreign origin and 41.8% was of non-European origin (including 28.7% of African origin).
+According to Statbel (the Belgian Statistical Office), in 2020, taking into account the parents' nationality of birth, 74.3% of the population of the Brussels-Capital Region was of foreign origin and 41.8% was of non-European origin (including 28.7% of African origin).
 Among those aged under 18, 88% were of foreign origin and 57% of non-European origin (including 42.4% of African origin).
+By 2024, citizens of 186 different nationalities were living in Brussels.
+In 2025, of the region's 1,255,795 inhabitants, 788,740 (62.8%) were Belgian citizens, while 467,055 (37.2%) held a nationality other than Belgian.
+Citizens of other European Union member states formed the largest group of foreign nationals (291,627).
+The three municipalities with the most foreigners were Ixelles (51.0%), Etterbeek (49.8%), and Saint-Gilles (49.4%).

-This large concentration of immigrants and their descendants includes many of Moroccan (mainly Riffian and other Berbers) and Turkish ancestry, together with French-speaking black Africans from former Belgian colonies, such as the Democratic Republic of the Congo, Rwanda and Burundi.
+The large concentration of immigrants and their descendants includes many of Moroccan (mainly Riffian and other Berbers) and Turkish ancestry, together with French-speaking black Africans from former Belgian colonies, such as the Democratic Republic of the Congo.
 Many immigrants were naturalised following the great 1991 reform of the naturalisation process.
-In 2012, about 32% of city residents were of non-Belgian European origin (mainly expatriates from France, Romania, Italy, Spain, Poland, and Portugal) and 36% were of another background, mostly from Morocco, Turkey and Sub-Saharan Africa.
 Among all major migrant groups from outside the EU, a majority of the permanent residents have acquired Belgian nationality.